camilleanne/ruta-de-peaje-mx/readme.md

 * merge `maniobra_prohibida` with `union` on `id_union`
 * export `maniobra_prohibida` before running `maniobra_prohibida-stream.js`

+node maniobra_prohibida-stream.js -i ./data/maniobra_prohibida-oaxaca-union.geojson -o ./data/maniobra_prohibida-oaxaca-edited.geojson

 * these restrictions do not include any sort of field for type of restriction.
 OSM requires one of: `no_right_turn`, `no_left_turn`, `no_u_turn`, `no_straight_on`, `only_right_turn`, `only_left_turn`, `only_straight_on`, `no_entry`, or `no_exit`.
 A restriction consists of a `from` member, 1 or more `via` members, and a `to` member.
 * also only one node is every implicated in the restriction, regardless of number of ways involved.
 A heuristic for determining if the `via` should be the `union` node or multiple ways is number of implicated ways (have to count ways with `"N/A"` values)
 * A hueristic for assuming type of restriction is turn angle and number of members in the restriction.
 A simple restriction of two members and an angle of 90 is `no_right_turn`.

 NOTE: there's a massive problem with the turn restrictions in the data set.
 The union nodes have a range of 0 to over 1000000, but the referenced nodes in the turn restrictions data limits the id to 6 digits.

+how to turn a geojson into a relations file???

 ### docker and osrm: